iabhinavmittal/splore-sma/README.md

 1. Go to root folder
 2. run `npm test`.
 It will run all the jest tests available in the project

-## Improvements:
+## Future Improvements:

-1. Use shorthand names for lines (gree, red) so that it uses less space in the memory when hasing them
+1. Use shorthand names for lines (green, red) so that it uses less space in the memory when hasing them